-Trump rally-goer arrested in Olympia, accused of firing gun at counter-protesters
+Trump rallygoer arrested for assault in Washington state

-OLYPMIA — Police arrested a 27-year-old man participating in a rally in support of President Donald Trump after he allegedly fired a gun at counter-protesters during a violent clash near the Washington state Capitol.
+OLYMPIA — Police arrested a 27-year-old man participating in a rally in support of President Donald Trump after he allegedly fired a gun at counterprotesters during a violent clash near the Capitol.

 It was not immediately clear if anyone was shot.

-The Olympia Police Department said the suspect was booked into jail on suspicion of first- and second-degree assault following a pro-Trump rally and march that began Saturday afternoon on the Capitol Campus.
+The Olympia Police Department said the suspect was booked into jail on suspicion of first- and second-degree assault after a pro-Trump rally and march that began Saturday afternoon on the Capitol Campus.
+His name was not immediately released.

-When the Trump supporters encountered a group of counter-protestors, police said the two sides clashed in a fight involving up to 200 people, The Olympian reported.
+When the Trump supporters encountered a group of counterprotesters, police said the two sides clashed in a fight involving up to 200 people, The Olympian reported.
 Participants were armed with bats, bottles, rocks, chemical sprays and guns, police said.

 Officers had ordered the crowd to disperse when the shooting suspect allegedly pulled out a pistol and fired toward the crowd and also used the pistol to assault someone, KOMO-TV reported.

-Olympia police received reports that a counter-protester may have been shot.
+Olympia police received reports that a counterprotester may have been shot.
 Authorities asked for any victim to come forward so the appropriate charges could be brought.